SkillsFundingAgency/das-coursedelivery-api/README.md

 ## Requirements

 - DotNet Core 3.1 and any supported IDE for DEV running.
-- *If you are not wishing to run the in memory database then*
 - SQL Server database.
 - Azure Storage Account

 ## About

-das-coursedelivery-api represents the inner api definition for provider course delivery, with data taken from Course Directory.
+das-coursedelivery-api represents the inner api definition for provider course delivery and RoATP, with data taken from Course Directory.
 The API creates a local copy of the data for querying over.

 ## Local running

 **Do not run in IISExpress**

-### In memory database
-It is possible to run the whole of the API using the InMemory database.
-To do this the environment variable in appsettings.json should be set to **DEV**.
-Once done, start the application as normal, then run the ```ops/dataload``` operation in swagger.
-You will then be able to query the API as per the operations listed in swagger.
-Running in this mode will only have a subset of data as shown in the ```courses.json``` file
+The solution will run in a **DEV** mode, however due to the use of SQL statements in the data context not all of the operations on the swagger page will be available.

 ### SQL Server database
 You are able to run the API by doing the following:

 * Run the database deployment publish command to create the database ```SFA.DAS.CourseDelivery``` or create the database manually and run in the table creation scripts
 * Request APIM key and URL from Course Directory
+* Request managed identity access to RoATP service api

+ *note if you do not have access to Course Directory or RoATP then use the* ```"UseLocalData": "true"``` *setting in appsettings.json to provide a subset of data*
 * In your Azure Storage Account, create a table called Configuration and Add the following
 ```
 ParitionKey: LOCAL